avwsolutions/opensearch-training-material/labs/04-Discover/README.md

 ### 1.1 - Open Discover OpenSearch Dashboards

 Login into OpenSearch Dashboards and ensure you are at the `Home - Landing page`.
 Click the hamburger button (top left) to open the navigator.
 Here you can open **Discover**.

 ***Hint:** You may want to dock the navigator.*

 <img src="https://raw.githubusercontent.com/avwsolutions/opensearch-training-material/main/labs/04-Discover/content/open-discover.png" alt="open-discover">

+Just type `shoes` in the search bar and look for all hits.
+Hit results are highlighted in yellow.

 ### 1.2 - Show last 7 days of documents